Public Awareness Office - Editorial Services:

 Each year, ALA provides full-day training to the ALA president.
 MPS pays for half-day training by the ALA trainer of division presidents-elect.
 Divisions may want to team up to hire the ALA trainer for an in-service.
 Costs run around $6,000 for a full-day training session for a maximum of 10 people.

 Media relations training can improve staff skills by fine-tuning messages and crafting responses that may be useful in dealing with committees and other key audiences.
-PIO will connect interested divisions with a recommended ALA media trainer.
+PAO will connect interested divisions with a recommended ALA media trainer.

 Here is an example of the areas covered in a typical training: